540.5 Excluded Resources

 NOTE: SEED accounts are accounts established for children born on or after January 1, 2006, that:

-The CAO must exclude Achieving a Better Life Experience (ABLE) accounts, and any contributions to, interest earned on, or distributions from, such accounts.
-ABLE accounts are tax-favored savings accounts which provide secure funding for disability-related expenses incurred by beneficiaries deemed disabled before age 26.
+NOTE: ABLE accounts are tax-favored savings accounts that provide secure funding for disability-related expenses incurred by beneficiaries deemed disabled before age 26.

 If an excluded resource is kept in a separate account, the CAO will continue to exclude it for an unlimited time.